Getting tested for a specific learning difficulty

 If the report identifies indicators of an SpLD such as dyslexia or dyspraxia:

-The reception team will then provide you with a form to complete and will talk you through the process of arranging the SpLD diagnostic assessment.
+The reception team will then email you back to guide you through the next steps to take to arrange an SpLD diagnostic assessment.

 Please note: we will not usually make SpLD diagnostic assessment referrals for students who are in the final three months of their course, as there is not enough time left for us to put useful SpLD support in place if the diagnosis is positive.